 NASA has been developing future aircraft technology to make large reductions in aircraft energy use, emissions, and noise.
 One concept that builds on the new technology is the N3-X future hybrid-wing body electric airplane, which employs a turboelectric distributed propulsion system.
 This aircraft is equipped with two wingtip mounted superconducting generators and multiple superconducting motors to run fans mounted on top of the fuselage, all of which is dependent on the new UT/Boeing technology.

-“To enable us to develop NASA’s turbo-electric propulsion for large transport aircraft, pure superconducting electric machine development along with a cryogenically cooled inverter is one of the most essential technologies,” said NASA Technical Monitor Benjamin Choi.
+“To enable us to develop NASA’s turbo-electric propulsion for large transport aircraft, pure superconducting electric machine development along with a cryogenically cooled inverter is one the most essential technologies, said NASA Program Manager Ben Choi.
 “In collaboration with Boeing, the UT team has successfully demonstrated a megawatt-level cryogenic inverter, and this great achievement has paved the way for the feasibility of using superconducting machines for NASA’s mission-critical electrical propulsion for large transport aircraft.”